 Which chipmakers support dual SIM 5G?

-The Taiwanese chip designer doesn’t support dual-SIM 5G throughout its Dimensity range though, as the Dimensity 800 mid-range processor doesn’t offer it.
+The Taiwanese chip designer doesn’t support dual-SIM 5G throughout its Dimensity range though, as the Dimensity 800 and Dimensity 720 don’t offer these capabilities.

-“Our plans are definitely to offer 5G+5G dual-SIM and VoNR coming up (sic),” Alex Katouzian, Qualcomm senior vice-president and general manager of mobile, told us in an interview.
+“Our plans are definitely to offer 5G+5G dual-SIM and VoNR coming up (sic),” Alex Katouzian, Qualcomm senior vice-president and general manager of mobile, told us in an interview in late 2020.

-Katouzian also questioned the feasibility of competing 5G+5G dual SIM solutions right now, asserting that it requires Voice over NR (VoNR) tech, which in turn requires a standalone 5G network (as opposed to NSA 5G used everywhere today).
+Katouzian also questioned the feasibility of competing 5G+5G dual SIM solutions at the time of the interview, asserting that it requires Voice over NR (VoNR) tech, which in turn requires a standalone 5G network (as opposed to NSA 5G used everywhere today).
 Current 5G NSA networks only provide a 5G data connection to your handset, while calls fall back to 4G LTE.
 This will change with the future 5G SA network, where voice can be handled over the 5G pipe.

 “But as of today, those networks don’t exist.
-So we do support 5G+4G dual SIM,” the Qualcomm representative stated.
+So we do support 5G+4G dual SIM,” the Qualcomm representative stated at the time.
 “5G+5G dual-SIM, all that means is I get a 5G icon on one of the SIMs (sic).
 It’s not really VoNR.”

 For what it’s worth, MediaTek’s 5G+5G dual-SIM solutions are listed as supporting VoNR technology and those future standalone 5G networks.
 So even though the networks still rely on legacy infrastructure to route calls (e.g. VoLTE), it certainly sounds like MediaTek-powered phones will be able to take advantage of the tech once standalone 5G networks are established.